intelligolabs/L-VQAScore/README.md

 ## L-VQAScore

 L-VQAScore pipeline perform automatic item cropping and VQA-style scoring, towards user-provided images and corresponding JSON annotation file describing item-attribute pairs.
-It can be used to evaluate vision–language generative model performance.
+It can be used to evaluate vision–language generative model performance, particularly with respect to accuracy, localization, and controllability.

 ## 📦 Requirements